kazewong/jim/README.md

 See the accompanying paper, [Wong, Isi, Edwards (2023)](https://github.com/kazewong/TurboPE/) for details.

+> [!WARNING]
+> Jim is under heavy development, so API is constantly changing.
+Use at your own risk!
+> One way to mitigate this inconvience is to make your own fork over a version for now.
+> We expect to hit a stable version this year.
+Stay tuned.

 _[Documentatation and examples are a work in progress]_

 ## Installation